ENCCS/documents-for-publications/Waibloz-dev/dev.md

 ## Describe the application enabling/optimization work that needs to be performed to achieve the target performance
-parallelize the code using MPI for multiple GPUs

 ## Which computational performance limitations do you wish to solve with this project